andreasmang/claire/doc/README-INSTALL.md

 * `libmorton` [https://github.com/Forceflow/libmorton](https://github.com/Forceflow/libmorton)

-### Downloading Dependencies
+### Step 1: Downloading Dependencies
 To download the libraries we provide a script called `get_libs.sh` (see [deps/get_libs.sh](../deps/get_libs.sh)).
-Run this script in your command window to download the libraries:
+Simply run this script in your command window to download *tarball* files of the libraries identified above.

 ```bash
 cd debs
 ./get_libs.sh
 ```

-The *tarball* files will be downloaded to this very folder.
 The *compressed* tarball files (i.e, `LIBRARY-NAME.tar.gz`) should remain located in or be added to the [deps](../deps) folder.
 Make sure that all libraries are downloaded (the progress bar of `wget` should be full).
-Occasionally, this is not the case.
-Just delete the corresponding tarball file and run `get_libs.sh` again.
-For the second execution it will work.

-These libraries have to be installed and made available on your system before compiling the code.

-To view the urls for the libraries take a look at [deps/get_libs.sh](../deps/get_libs.sh).
-We provide additional information and links also below.
+If the download failed, delete the tarball file and run `get_libs.sh` again.
+To view the urls for the libraries you can take a look at [deps/get_libs.sh](../deps/get_libs.sh).
+We provide additional information about these libraries [below](#depsinf).
+This also includes links to versions for these libraries that we have used with CLAIRE before.

+### Step 2: Installing Dependencies

-### Installing Dependencies: Quick Shot
+#### Quick Shot
 To build all libraries at once, execute the build script in your command window as follows:

 ```bash